Hudson & Rex: Ratings

 The first six episodes of season one reached more than 2.5 million viewers in Canada.

 In the 2019–2020 time period, Hudson & Rex was Citytv's highest-rated original scripted series.

 Reviews

-Reviewer Rob Buckley, writing for The Medium Is Not Enough in 2019, criticized the writing and direction and described the show as "for the most part unwatchable, tedious".
+Reviewer Rob Buckley, writing for The Medium Is Not Enough after the first episode in March 2019, criticized the writing and direction and described the show as "for the most part unwatchable, tedious".

+In April 2026, Good Housekeeping described it as a "terrific detective drama".

 Broadcast

-Hudson & Rex premiered March 25, 2019, on Canada's Citytv with season one planned for 16 episodes.
+Hudson & Rex premiered March 25, 2019, on Canada's Citytv with season 1 planned for 16 episodes.
 However, only the first 13 episodes were used for season one.
 The remaining three episodes were broadcast as part of season two.
 Seven seasons have been produced and broadcast as of 2025.